 The Notice of Application did not allege cheating.
 By the time readers of the Toronto Star story got to paragraph three, neither did the Toronto Star.
 But the misleading headline had already set up an expectation that did not need to fulfilled by a reading of the facts.

-Philippe DioGuardi, Paul DioGuardi, and DioGuardi Tax Law responded to the Toronto Star with a statement of claim, which is attach here for your review: statement of claim Toronto star August 13 2014 .
-This claim is a beautifully-written example of dignified lawyering.
-(It was written by a dignified and accomplished lawyer, not me, so the praise is not self-serving.)
-It’s also an intelligent dissection of how a misleading headline sets up a false perspective that influences the way in which the reader engages with the facts presented throughout the story, helping the reader connect the dots according to the headline writer’s agenda.
+Philippe DioGuardi, Paul DioGuardi, and DioGuardi Tax Law responded to the Toronto Star with a statement of claim, which presented, among other arguments, an intelligent dissection of how a misleading headline sets up a false perspective that influences the way in which the reader engages with the facts presented throughout the story, helping the reader connect the dots according to the headline writer’s agenda.

 That first front page headline spawned two more Philippe DioGuardi front page stories, each more salacious than the one before, as the Toronto Star ventured past my dispute with the regulator and into the more “journalistically” fertile territory of my personal life, violating not just my privacy, but also that of my children and my parents.
 Again, #thisisnews ?

 The DioGuardi claim against the Toronto Star is as yet unresolved.
 However the Toronto Star did post a notice on the online version of the article acknowledging that the story was the subject of legal complaint.
 But the headline is still google clickbait.